| Yabaque Republic | |

 | Population | 14,686 |

-Transport around the republic relies on boats as much as trams.
-The sheltered Bight allows small craft to cross safely between islands in most weather.
-A ferry service connects the main settlements, supplemented by mail boats that deliver supplies to isolated homesteads.
-The republic maintains a small airport at Spring Point with flights to Nassau and other Lucaya republics.
-A rail line runs along Acklins’ western coast from Spring Point to the northern settlements, primarily carrying students and supplies to the maritime academy.
+Transport within the republic depends heavily on boats.
+The Bight is sheltered enough for small craft to move between the islands in most weather, and a ferry service connects the main settlements, with mail boats serving the more remote homesteads.
+Spring Point has a small airport with flights to Nassau and other republics of Lucaya, and a rail line runs north along Acklins’ western coast from Spring Point, used mainly to carry students and supplies to the aviation school.

 Climate